genetics-statistics/GEMMA/INSTALL.md

     guix environment -C guix --ad-hoc gcc-toolchain@9.3.0 gdb gsl openblas zlib bash ld-wrapper perl vim which

+### Install with Docker

+Recent version of GEMMA come with a 64-bit Docker image that should run on Linux, Windows and MacOS.

 ### Install from source

 Install listed dependencies (you may want to take hints from